freearhey/epg-grabber/README.md

 - `content`: The response data as a String
 - `buffer`: The response data as an ArrayBuffer
 - `headers`: The response headers
+- `request`: The request config
+- `cached`: A boolean to check whether this request was cached or not

 ## Channels List